ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 ```

 ## Example uBirch client implementation
 [`example-client.py`](example-client.py) implements a full example uBirch client.
-It generates a keypair if needed, registers it at the uBirch backend if it doesn't know it yet, creates and sends an UPP and handles/verfies the response from the uBirch backend.
+It generates a keypair if needed, registers it at the uBirch backend if it doesn't know it yet, creates and sends a UPP and handles/verfies the response from the uBirch backend.
 The used message format looks like this:
 ```
 {
   "id": "UUID",